JSusak/ProceduralFractalTreeGen/README.md

 - **Bezier Curve**: Indicates whether the branches should be drawn by means of a bezier curve or a quadratic curve.
 While these both connect two distinct points, the bezier curve is different in that its path to get to the point is different, resulting in a noticeably **smoother** curve.
 - **Branch/Leaf/Shadow Colour**: Change the colour of the branches/leaves/shadows.
 By default, the leaf and shadow colours are the same but you are able to change them if you want :)

-I found that changing the tree length decreases the generation time for all other properties
+During my coding, I found changing the tree length impacts the generation time in the most adverse way.

 TODO: